Free ETF Report

 Quantum Graphite

-QGL.AX $97M 🇦🇺 Australia 🇦🇺 Australia Natural Graphite — Flake Feasibility 🇦🇺 ASX Natural Graphite
+QGL.AX $82M 🇦🇺 Australia 🇦🇺 Australia Natural Graphite — Flake Development Natural Graphite

 Quantum Graphite

-Domicile: 🇦🇺 Australia Segment: Natural Graphite Phase: Feasibility Type: Natural Graphite — Flake Country: 🇦🇺 Australia
+HQ: 🇦🇺 Australia Segment: Natural Graphite Phase: Development Type: Natural Graphite — Flake Country: 🇦🇺 Australia

 Quantum received Australian Federal Major Project Status in March 2025.
-The company holds a binding offtake with Swiss trading group MRI Trading AG for 50% of Stage 1 production, with a further 20% committed to Sunlands Energy for graphite-based battery anode material.
+The company holds a binding offtake with Swiss trading group MRI Trading AG for 50% of Stage 1 production, and in 2026 concluded a 20-year ore supply agreement with Sunlands Pure Group covering supply and downstream processing of Uley flake graphite.
 Uley 2's coarse flake size distribution and high TGC grade are significant differentiators — large and jumbo flake commands a substantial price premium over the fine flake that dominates Chinese supply — and the project's permitted status and existing infrastructure reduce development risk relative to greenfield peers.

 Natural Graphite